 Punishments obviously increase for each successive conviction, and felony DUIs carry several years in prison and thousands of dollars in fines.
 For more information on Nevada DUI with drug laws and Nevada DUI penalties, click on the following links:

 Prosecutors may sometimes agree to reduce a Nevada DUI with Ambien charge to a Nevada Reckless Driving charge.
-Nevada Reckless Driving is a lot less serious than drugged driving, and it can be sealed from your criminal records after only two years as opposed to the seven-year waiting period that DUI convictions require.
+Nevada Reckless Driving is a lot less serious than drugged driving, and it can be sealed from your criminal records after only one year as opposed to the seven-year waiting period that misdemeanor DUI convictions require.

 Call us if you have been charged with DUI Drugs . . .